intel-analytics/ipex-llm/python/llm/portable-executable/setup.md

-# BigDL-LLM One-Click Installer Setup Script For Windows
+# BigDL-LLM Portable Executable Setup Script For Windows

 # How to use